d-claassen/dc23-excessive-schema/docs/architecture.md

 ## Type tree ownership

 Schema.org subtypes are a closed vocabulary.
 This plugin ships the relevant slice of the tree.
-Adapters declare a `root_type`.
-They do not invent new types.
+Adapters declare a `root_type` and (optionally) constrain which descendants are offered in the UI.
+They do not invent new subtypes.

 ## Override precedence